cfsengineering/CEASIOMpy/README.md

 RCE website: http://rcenvironment.de

 It should be possible to integrate every CEASIOMpy module as a RCE module.
-Then, they could be connected to each other and exchange only CPACS files.
+Then, they could be connected to each other and exchange only CPACS files (if possible).